zusam/zusam/README.md

 Requirements:
 - PHP 8.0+ (with iconv, mbstring, curl, xml, sqlite3 and imagick extensions)
 - Ffmpeg 3+
-- Yarn or NPM (only to compile the webapp, it is distributed already built)

 Installation guides:
 - [Debian stretch with nginx](documentation/debian-stretch-nginx.md)